 We begin the Ten Days of Awe with prayer, song and reflection.
 This traditional service sets the initial tone for the Ten Days of Awe and introduces us to the major themes and ideas of the High Holy Days.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

-The Hebrew word B’yachad is translated as “together.”
-In response to the ever-growing demographic of families and children who want to sit and pray together, we have created this new worship experience.
-This Service, geared for those up through Fourth Grade and their families, includes an abbreviated liturgy, a teaching story rather than a formal sermon, familiar holiday music, a Torah reading and the sound of the Shofar.
+In response to the ever-growing demographic of families and children who want to sit and pray together, we have created this family worship experience.
+This Service, geared for those up through 4th Grade and their families, includes an abbreviated liturgy, a teaching story rather than a formal sermon, familiar holiday music, a Torah reading and the sound of the Shofar.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

 On the first day of Rosh HaShanah, we meet in our Temple Har Shalom Rain Garden to symbolically cast off our sins by throwing bread and notes written on rice paper into water.

-Known as the “Sabbath of Return”, we mark the first Shabbat of 5783 fulfilling the commandment of securing a dedication marker to our loved ones; acknowledging the void in our lives in this New Year.
+Known as the “Sabbath of Return”, we mark the first Shabbat of 5784 fulfilling the commandment of dedicating memorial plaques in honor of our loved ones; acknowledging the void in our lives in this New Year.
 This Service will be held in-person in our Sanctuary and be streamed for those who wish to join us virtually.

 Yom Kippur